Drummond / North Elmsley

 Rideau Valley Conservation Authority

-This Flood Watch statement is in effect until March 26, 2025 at 11:59 pm or until an update has been issued.
+This Flood Watch is in effect until April 18, 2025 at 11:59 pm or until an update has been issued.

 More Details:

-Risks: The entire watershed is under a flood watch, with the following risks present:
+Risks: The Upper Watershed lakes are under a flood watch, based on the following factors:

 Action & Safety Recommendations: Residents in flood-prone areas are advised to closely monitor water levels and flows and take the necessary precautions to protect their property, such as: